ianmcook/implyr/README.md

 southwest_airlines <- airlines_tbl %>% filter(name == "Southwest Airlines Co.")
 southwest_flights <- semi_join(flights_tbl, southwest_airlines, by = "carrier")
 ```

+You can also use dplyr join functions to bring together values from `ARRAY` and `MAP` columns with scalar values from the same rows.
+See [Impala Complex Types](https://www.cloudera.com/documentation/enterprise/latest/topics/impala_complex_types.html) for more details about `ARRAY` and `MAP` columns.

 Read the Warnings and Current Limitations section below to understand the ways that working with Impala as a remote dplyr data source is different from working with local data or other remote dplyr data sources.